End Around (submarine tactic)

 used when the position of a submarine (relative to a potential target) did not allow the submarine to mount an immediate attack.
 The submarine's crew estimated the enemy's bearing, heading, and speed, remaining submerged until out of the enemy's visual range.
 The submarine then surfaced and proceeded at maximum speed to a position in front of the target, near the target's predicted course but remaining out of view.
 The submarine would then submerge, approach, and attack.

-The Diesel Submarine Attack Factors
+Attack factors

 The location from which a submarine could attack varied mostly according to the relative top speeds of the attacker and its target.
 Diesel-electric-powered submarines in the Second World War were typically capable of 18-23 knots on the surface under diesel power and up to 9 knots underwater, where they were restricted (if lacking a snorkel) to battery power.
 Battle fleets in World War II might have a top speed of up to 30 knots, making it difficult for submarines to achieve attack position.
 A convoy of freighters or tankers typically proceeded at up to 10 knots.
 Submarines, especially when submerged, were consequently sometimes slower than their prey.
 Attack opportunities would also be lost if the target detected the submarine and altered course to avoid attack.